Chubu, City Guides, Kanto, Road Trip

 2. Matsumoto City Museum of Art

-Matsumoto City Museum of Art is a must-stop if you’re a fan of the works of Yayoi Kusama, arguably one of Japan’s most famous contemporary artists who was born and raised in Matsumoto.
-Heck, even if you have no idea who Yayoi Kusama is, I still think the permanent exhibition is worth a visit!
-It only costs 400 yen to enter and you can go through it in less than an hour.
-Keep in mind the museum is closed on Mondays.
+Matsumoto City Museum of Art is a must-stop if you’re a fan of the works of Yayoi Kusama, arguably one of Japan’s most famous contemporary artists.
+Even if you have no idea who Yayoi Kusama is, I still think the permanent exhibition is worth a visit!

 Matsumoto City Museum of Art